 - Handwritten or printed materials, such as dictionaries, notebooks, scratch paper, textbooks, etc.

 - Packages and bags of any kind, such as backpacks, briefcases, etc.

-- Hats or headwear, except those being worn for religious or medical purposes
+- Hats or headwear, including barrettes and hair clips larger than a quarter -inch wide and hairbands larger than a half -inch wide, except for those being worn for religious or medical purposes

 - Unauthorized aids, such as slide rules, rulers, translation aids, highlighters, etc.

-- Unauthorized medical devices, such as Epinephrine injections, etc., unless prior approval has been obtained (refer to Requesting Alternative Testing Arrangements for more information)
+- Unauthorized medical devices, defined as any device not noted on Pearson VUE's Approved Comfort Aids list , unless prior approval has been obtained (refer to Requesting Alternative Testing Arrangements for more information)